Frontend interview answer

 Summary

-• Destructuring breaks reactivity because it extracts plain values from Vue’s Proxy.
+• Destructuring breaks reactivity when it extracts a plain value from Vue's proxy-tracked state.

 Similar questions